Troubleshooting Node.js Deploys

 $ git ls-files | grep node_modules

-If there are results, then instruct git to stop tracking node_modules
+If you get results, instruct Git to stop tracking node_modules

 $ echo "node_modules" >> .gitignore